mapuiexts/React-OlExt/src/components/slider/heatmap/BlurHeatmapSlider/BlurHeatmapSlider.md

-<p>Example to show the usage of <i>RadiusHeatmap Slider</i> to visualize the earthquakes magnitude:</p>
+<p>Example to show the usage of <i>BlurHeatmap Slider</i> to visualize the earthquakes magnitude:</p>
 <ul>
-    <li>Initially the slider has the value of the current radius for the heatmap layer provided as property in the Slider</li>
+    <li>Initially the slider has the value of the current blur for the heatmap layer provided as property in the Slider</li>
-    <li>Change the slider value moving its cursor position: the heatmap layer radius will change accordingly</li>
+    <li>Change the slider value moving its cursor position: the heatmap layer blur will change accordingly</li>
-    <li>Change the heatmap layer radius clicking in the button "Reset Radius": the new radius with value 10 will be reflected in the slider</li>
+    <li>Change the heatmap layer blur clicking in the button "Reset Blur": the new blur with value 15 will be reflected in the slider</li>
 </ul>

 ```js